cisco-open/terraform-provider-meraki/docs/resources/networks_appliance_firewall_firewalled_services.md

 ### Required

 - `network_id` (String) networkId path parameter.
 Network ID
-- `service` (String) service path parameter.
+- `service` (String) Appliance service name

 ### Optional

-- `access` (String) A string indicating the rule for which IPs are allowed to use the specified service.
-Acceptable values are "blocked" (no remote IPs can access the service), "restricted" (only allowed IPs can access the service), and "unrestriced" (any remote IP can access the service).
-This field is required
+- `access` (String) A string indicating the rule for which IPs are allowed to use the specified service
-- `allowed_ips` (List of String) An array of allowed IPs that can access the service.
-This field is required if "access" is set to "restricted".
-Otherwise this field is ignored
+- `allowed_ips` (Set of String) An array of allowed IPs that can access the service

 ## Import